varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -n name

   Specify the name for this instance.
-Amonst other things, this name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
+Amongst other things, this name is used to construct the name of the directory in which `varnishd` keeps temporary files and persistent state.
 If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.

 -P file

-  Write the process's PID to the specified file.
+  Write the PID of the process to the specified file.

 -p <param=value>